 Implementation Issues

 In general, the wind speed increases the further from the ground it is measured.
-At altitudes of about 10km, it is possible to find consistent 160km/h (100mph) winds.
 It is thus advantageous to build on top of hills, and with tall towers to reach faster wind speeds.
 This is because a wind turbine’s power output potential is based on how fast the wind is blowing through its blades.

 Upkeep